codalab/codalab-competitions/docs/Submissions.md

 #### Create and start worker_compute

 `docker-compose create worker_compute`

 `docker-compose start worker_compute`

 <h2>Troubleshooting</h1>

+`IOError: [Errno 13] Permission denied: ‘/var/log/compute_worker.log’`

 If you get an error similar to this, try running the code below.

-`IOError: [Errno 13] Permission denied: ‘/var/log/compute_worker.log’`
+`docker-compose rm worker_compute`

-`docker-compose rm worker_compute && docker-compose build worker_compute`
+`docker-compose build worker_compute`

 #### Ensure that you have SSL set up.
 Please see [the SSL section of this guide](/en/latest/1.%20Setup%20Guide%20-%20Docker/) for details.